highcharts/connectors-morningstar/src/TimeSeries/README.md

 Morningstar TimeSeries Connector
 ================================

-This Highcharts Dashboards connector gives access to the [Morningstar TimeSeries API].
+This Highcharts Dashboards connector provides access to the [Morningstar TimeSeries API].